Amagasaki: History

-The area of Amagasaki was part of ancient Kawabe District of Settsu Province and has been inhabited since ancient times, with the traces of Yayoi period settlementsand many kofun burial mounds found within the city limits.
+The area of Amagasaki was part of ancient Kawabe District of Settsu Province and has been inhabited since ancient times, with the traces of Yayoi period settlements and many kofun burial mounds found within the city limits.
 From the Heian period, the area was known for its port of Daimotsuura.
 During the Edo period, Amagasaki prospered as the castle town of Amagasaki Domain undertake Aoayama and subsequently the Matsudaira clans.
 The town of Amagasaki was established on April 1, 1889 with the creation of the modern municipalities system.
 It was elevated to city status on October 1, 1916.

 The 1934 Muroto typhoon caused 145 fatalities and much of the city was destroyed by air raids on June 1 and June 15, 1945 during World War II.
 The 1995 Great Hanshin earthquake also caused considerable damage and 49 fatalities.
 Amagasaki was designated a special city on April 1, 2001 with increased local autonomy.
 A commuter train derailed on the Fukuchiyama Line near Amagasaki on April 25, 2005, resulting in more than 100 dead and 550 injured.
 On April 1, 2009, Amagasaki was elevated to the status of a core city.